placeforyiming/RAL_Non-Learning_DepthCompletion/README.md

 ## Abstract:

 We develop a non-learning depth completion pipeline with the assumption that the empty pixel shares the same surface with the nearest value.
 The pipeline has two major technical modules: an outlier removal and a surface model to explicitly calculate the depth with a mathematical equation.
-You can check our paper for more details:
+Please check our paper for more details:

 The arxiv version: https://arxiv.org/pdf/2104.08466.pdf